• Skip to main content

 Barley Tea (Boricha)

-Discover the joy of Barley Tea, or Boricha.
-This nutty detox drink, made from roasted barley and water, is a Korean staple enjoyed hot or cold anytime.
-Plus, find a bonus Barley Water recipe!
+Discover the joy of Barley Tea, or 'Boricha.'
+This delightful detox drink, made from roasted barley and water, is a Korean staple that can be enjoyed hot or cold at any time.
+Plus, don't miss out on a bonus recipe for Barley Water!

 5 from 1 vote